bschaatsbergen/keyless-auth-gcp-hcp-terraform/README.md

-# Keyless Authentication Between Terraform Cloud & Google Cloud
+# Keyless Google Cloud Access from Terraform Cloud

-Securely connect to a Google Kubernetes Engine (GKE) Cluster using Terraform, SSH, and Identity-Aware Proxy.

-## Features

-This configuration provides ready-to-use resources for production:
+This configuration enables secure access to Google Cloud from Terraform Cloud without the use of service account keys.
+It uses Workload Identity Federation, a Google Cloud service that uses OpenID Connect for authentication.

+# What's included:

-- Workload Identity Federation for Terraform Cloud.
+* Workload Identity Federation: Establishes trust between Terraform Cloud and Google Cloud.
-- An example Service Account which Terraform Cloud can use to authenticate with Google Cloud.
+* Example Service Account: Used by Terraform Cloud to authenticate with Google Cloud.
-- A Terraform Cloud Variable Set containing sensitive information about the example Service Account.
+* Terraform Cloud Variable Set: Stores sensitive information about the example service account.